attack-monkey/Lean-Functional-Typescript/README.md

 Parallels
 ==============

-Since `mutable` restricts multiple actions spawning at once, we need another type of action that is better equipped to handle the spawning of multiple actions, collecting their results and converging back to a single action.

-`Promise.all` provides a standard way of doing this...
+`Promise.all` provides a standard way of processing multiple promises at once...

 ```typescript